 - Cities, space and urban culture

-I welcome applications from potential PhD students in any of the above areas.
+I welcome applications from PhD students or post-doctoral students in any of these areas.

-In 2015 I also started a one year research project with Prof. Sue Buckingham on street sexworkers in Tower Hamlets.
-The research was commissioned by the charity UTurn Women's Centre who wanted to find out more about the everyday lives and needs of women who street sex work and to find out how the third sector can provide appropriate services and facilities, you can access the report here: http://uturnproject.co.uk/news.html
+In 2015, commissioned by the charity UTurn Women's Centre, I conducted a one year research project with Prof. Sue Buckingham about the everyday lives and needs of street sex-workers in Tower Hamlets, in order to find out how the third sector can provide appropriate services and facilities.

 Research grants and projects